dirkriehle/adap-course/README.md

 - Domain-driven design
 - API evolution

-The running example is the photo sharing and rating software Wahlzeit, see https://github.com/dirkriehle/wahlzeit .
+The running example is the photo sharing and rating software Wahlzeit, see https://github.com/dirkriehle/wahlzeit

-Class is held as a three hour session with a short break in between.
-The class iterates over short lectures, discussion, and exercise chunks of 10-30min each.
-Students should bring a laptop with a well-working Java programming setup.